The Dark and the Wicked

-The Dark and the Wicked is a 2020 American supernatural horror film written and directed by Bryan Bertino, starring Marin Ireland, Michael Abbott Jr., and Xander Berkeley.
-It follows two siblings who encounter a demonic entity at their family farm after the suicide of their mother, who had long been caring for their infirm father.
+The Dark and the Wicked is a 2020 American Southern Gothic supernatural horror film written and directed by Bryan Bertino, starring Marin Ireland, Michael Abbott Jr., and Xander Berkeley.
+It follows two siblings who encounter a demonic entity at their Texas family farm after the suicide of their mother, who had long been caring for their infirm father.

 The film had its world premiere at the Fantasia International Film Festival on August 28, 2020.
 It was released on November 6, 2020, by RLJE Films.

 Plot

 Siblings Louise and Michael return to their family farm in Texas when their father's chronic illness seems to be reaching its last stages.
-Their mother seems disturbed at their arrival, and expresses a desire for the children to leave.
+Their mother seems disturbed at their arrival and expresses a desire for the children to leave.
 That night, she hangs herself in the barn after (apparently involuntarily) cutting off her own fingers in the kitchen.

 As time goes on, Louise and Michael start to understand what happened to their mother.
-Their father’s nurse confides in them that she heard their mother whispering to their father, but it seemed as if she was speaking not to him, but some other presence.
+Their father’s nurse confides in them that she heard their mother whispering to their father, but it seemed as if she was speaking not to him but some other presence.
 Michael finds their mother's diary, which describes her fears of an unnamed and possibly demonic presence preying on her husband.

 At their mother's burial, Louise and Michael meet Father Thorne, a priest who claims to have known their mother.
-Later that night, Father Thorne appears at the farm, beckoning them from outside, before vanishing before their eyes.
-Meanwhile, Charlie, a ranch hand who lives on a nearby plot of land in his RV, witnesses a vision of what appears to be Louise, speaking indistinctly and cutting herself repeatedly with a kitchen knife.
+Later that night, Father Thorne appears at the farm, beckoning them from outside, asking them if they want some rope, before vanishing before their eyes.
+Meanwhile, Charlie, a ranch hand who lives on a nearby plot of land in his RV, tries to call Michael, but then witnesses a vision of what appears to be Louise, speaking indistinctly and cutting herself repeatedly with a kitchen knife.
 The entity drives a distraught Charlie to shoot himself in the head with his shotgun.

 Louise is subsequently unable to reach Charlie by phone, unaware that he is dead.
 Louise calls the phone number that Father Thorne gave her to ask why he visited the farm the night prior.
-The man who answers claims to have never met her, and says that he lives in Chicago and has never been to Texas.
+The man who answers claims to have never met her and says that he lives in Chicago and has never been to Texas.
 Worried for their father's safety, the siblings summon a doctor for a house call and request that he be moved to a hospital.
-The doctor determines that their father's health is grave, and that he is on his deathbed.
-He tells the siblings he cannot relocate him to a hospital, as moving him could result in him dying en route.
+The doctor determines that their father's health is grave and that he is on his deathbed.
+He tells the siblings that he cannot relocate him to a hospital, as moving him could result in him dying en route.